Women, ageing & disadvantage

 Katherine joined Homelessness NSW as the Chief Executive in February 2015 and has been a member of the Homelessness Australia Board since 2016.
 During this time she has overseen a number of research and policy projects including the Inner City Sydney Registry Week, A Plan for Change: Older Women and Homelessness, Debt, Set, Unfair and the NSW Homelessness Industry and Workforce Development Strategy.
 Katherine has previous experience in working to end homelessness in NSW through having worked on the NSW Homelessness Action Plan and the National Partnership Agreement on Homelessness NSW Implementation Plan as well as overseeing service delivery models such as Staying Home Leaving Violence and Way2Home (and earlier models of this).
 She also has experience in working more broadly with the NGO sector and has experience in social policy areas such as mental health, preventing violence against women and disability.

 Founder and CEO, Trans Employment Program Australia

-Kimberly is founder and CEO of Trans Employment Program Australia a program to assist with recruitment of transgender people in the workplace.
-For the previous three years she has worked on a range of diversity initiatives, has spoken at Diversity Council Australia (DCA) Seminars on gender diversity, has spoken at several conferences and universities on gender diversity and LGBTI inclusion.
+Kimberly is founder and CEO of Trans Employment Program Australia a program to assist with the recruitment of transgender people in the workplace.
+For the previous three years, she has worked on a range of diversity initiatives, has spoken at Diversity Council Australia (DCA) Seminars on gender diversity, has spoken at several conferences and universities on gender diversity and LGBTI inclusion.
 She has provided thought leadership on many diversity topics and has been a subject matter expert on the Rainbow Tick Accreditation and the inclusion of transgender and gender diverse people within the workforce.
 Kimberly received the 2018 Sapphire Inspire Award at the Australian Workplace Equality Awards for excellence in LGBTI inclusion by a lesbian, bisexual or transgender woman.